gabrielfalcao/lettuce/docs/reference/features.rst

 Feature.get_head
 ^^^^^^^^^^^^^^^^

-does represent the feature with its first representation in current language followed by a colon and the feature name.
+Does represent the feature with its first representation in current language followed by a colon and the feature name.

-example:
+Example:

 ::

     feature.get_head() == 'Feature: some feature'

-but if the same feature would written in brazillian portuguese, for example:
+But if the same feature would written in Brazilian Portuguese, for example:

 .. highlight:: ruby